fi-uba-t3/kero/docs/installation.md

 ## Configuring LDAP and user credentials

 With your shared storage already setted, you can now deploy the users administration service based on OpenLDAP.
-In order to do that, simply run the `deploy-ldap` command on any machine with kubectl support.
+In order to do that, simply run the `deploy-ldap` command on any KERO machine providing the domain name for your organization (for instance, `fiuba.com`).

 The `deploy-ldap` script can optionally take the desired LDAP server IP as argument (it defaults to 10.96.100.100).